 Meters in general – try to mid-range if possible.

 Meters for CO2 service – recommend upper 60% range.
 Measure it in the liquid state only

-8. What happens to accuracy when you are above or below range of the meter?
+What happens to accuracy when you are above or below the range of the meter?

-The meter will still be accurate above the top end of the range, but the kit will not last long if continuously run above the top end of the flow range.
-Over range use should be limited to 10% of the maximum flow rate, and not more than 10% of the time.
+The meter will still be accurate above the top end of the range, but the kit will not last long if continuously runs above the top end of the flow range.
+Over-range use should be limited to 10% of the maximum flow rate and not more than 10% of the time.

-9. What is the difference between dump rate and production rate?
+What is the difference between the dump rate and the production rate?